SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

     Given I log in with the email "USER_EMAIL" and the password "USER_PASSWORD" When I start the interview at "yaml_file_name.yml"
 ```

+It will start a new session of the interview.

 This is a complex Step to use and right now only works in GitHub (though we are working on developing the feature for the Playground version).
 You **must** use a GitHub "secret" to store each value as the information is sensitive.
 To learn how to create and add a secret for a test, see the [GitHub secrets section](#github-secrets).